• Please Don’t Stop the Music

 • ‘UPRISING’ – Let the Record Show A Political History of ACT UP New York, 1987-1993 launch with Sarah Schulman

-ACT UP London and Centre for the Study of Democracy, London, 21 - 22 November 2021
+ACT UP London & the Centre for the Study of Democracy, 21 - 22 November 2021

 The events will be based on Sarah Schulman’s latest book Let the Record Show: A Political History of ACT UP, New York (2020) which is the result of more than 200 interviews conducted over 18 years.